HealthCatalyst/SSIS/R Extensibility Instructions.md

 - This extensibility point takes an R script stored in a field in the EDW, writes it to a file in the staging folder, executes that file with the correct interpreter, and cleans the file up.
 - The extensibility point also coordinates bindings within SAMD so that predictions occur in the right order with other SAMs.

-## Requirements
+## Install Requirements

-- DOS v4.0 or above
+- DOS v4.0 or or 4.2
 - Permissions are needed to
   - Write EDWAdmin inserts via SQL
   - To install an SSIS package